-The early days
+The early days of the Distillery District

-Today, the Distillery is home to the largest, best preserved collections of Victorian industrial architecture in North America.
-Stone Distillery, the oldest building here, is constructed from a very thick limestone.
+The oldest building here, Stone Distillery, is constructed from a very thick limestone.
 It stands out from the red-bricked buildings surrounding it.
 This was where the grain was stored, milled and distilled.
 It has survived explosions and fires, mainly due to its thick limestone walls.
-Although this is now an office space.
+Today this is an office space.

 Today’s Historic Distillery District